AY2425S2-CS2103-F08-2/tp/docs/DeveloperGuide.md

 2. Viewing policy renewals in a filtered range from the list for a policy that falls outside the specified test date range.

-    1. Prerequisites: There is at least 1 person in the list who has a policy renewal date that falls outside the specified test date range.
+    1. Prerequisites: Every person in the list has a policy renewal date that falls outside the specified test date range.

     1. Test case: `filter sd/20-04-2025 ed/20-05-2025`<br>
        Expected: No persons shown, and details are displayed in the status message.